garysheh/DragonSlayerUnity3D/README.md

 ##  1. How to run this project
   - Create a new **URP 3d project** on UnityHub
   - Import this project in unity
-  - Add **all** scenes, under foler **Assets/Scenes**, to **build setting**
+  - Add **all** scenes, under the foler **Assets/Scenes**, to **build setting**
-  - Install **Cinemachine**
+  - Install **Cinemachine** in **Package Manager**
-  - Open **StartScene** and run
+  - Open **StartScene** under the foler **Assets/Scenes**
+  - **RUN IT**

 ##  2. How to control
   - Move: right click on ground
   -	Rotation: user keys **A and D**
+  - Zoom: use mouse wheel
   - Normal attack: right click on enemy
   - Skill attack: prese key **Q** once and right click on enemy (Skill attack has 3sec cool down)

 ##  3. Rubric
-  - Game Idea: Dragons bring evil creatures to the world and the small town is in danger now.
+  - **Game Idea**: Dragons bring evil creatures to the world and the small town is in danger now.
 A hero is chosen to defeat dragons and protect the town and its people
-  - Game elements: There are two main characters for players to choose, vary of enemies including dragons and four well-designed maps with different theme for players to explore.
+  - **Game elements**: There are two main characters for players to choose, vary of enemies including dragons and four well-designed maps with different theme for players to explore.
-  - Mechanics: Players can move the main character around and zoom and rotate the camera.
+  - **Mechanics**: Players can move the main character around and zoom and rotate the camera.
 Character has two ways of attack, normal attack and skill.
 Enemies have a baisc FSM based AI providing them behaviors like patrol, guard, chase, and combat.
 Some enemies have skills to cause dizziness to player.
-  - Physics: Dragons' flame is made by VFX.
+  - **Physics**: Dragons' flame is made by VFX.
 Golem will throw rocks to player.
 The rocks has a physic rigidbody attached.
-  - Animation: Game UI has a self-designed smooth animations while characters use animations downloaded.
+  - **Animation**: Game UI has a self-designed smooth animations while characters use animations downloaded.
-  - Aesthetics: Most objects in game is in low-poly style.
+  - **Aesthetics**: Most objects in game is in low-poly style.
 A background music is applied to all scenes.
-  - UI: The game has a well-design menu that can be open/close at every sence.
+  - **UI**: The game has a well-design menu that can be open/close at every sence.

 ##  4. Reference
 ### Tutorials watched